championpeak87/cosmic-ext-classic-menu/README.md

 ## Installation

-To install Cosmic Classic Menu, follow these steps:
+To install COSMIC Classic Menu, follow these steps:

 1. Clone the repository:
     ```sh